 “Whether that means putting your laundry in the hamper or letting me pee in peace or looking for your shoes before waking me up to do it,” Alwine says.

-Branford, Connecticut, mom Megan Zander would also love her family to take responsibility for themselves when they can.
-From getting themselves snacks without bugging mom to putting their shoes and bookbags where they go — “It's little things,” says Zander, “but it adds up time-wise.
+Megan Zander, a twin mom from Branford, Connecticut, would also love her family to take responsibility for themselves when they can.
+From getting themselves snacks without bugging mom to putting their shoes and bookbags where they go, it’s the “little things,” says Zander, “but it adds up time-wise.
 Not cleaning up after them helps me feel more appreciated.”

 “People presume unpaid work is not worth as much as paid labor,” says Hartley.
 “But all of this unpaid labor actually does have a high market value.
 It’s worth a lot.”

-No kidding: According to Salary.com, if a stay-at-home mom was charging for all the various jobs that she does, she’d be earning around $115,000 a year.
+No kidding: According to the latest data from Salary.com, if a stay-at-home mom was charging for all the various jobs that she does, she’d be earning around $178,201 a year.

 5. Give us alone time!